 Content management refers to the processes, techniques, and technologies for organizing, categorizing, and structuring access to information content, resulting in effective retrieval and reuse.
 Content management is particularly important in developing websites and portals, but the techniques of indexing based on keywords, and organizing based on taxonomies, can be applied across technology platforms.
 Sometimes, content management is referred to as Enterprise Content Management (ECM), implying the scope of content management is across the entire enterprise.

 Metadata is “data about data,” but what exactly does this commonly used definition mean?
-Metadata is generated whenever data is created, acquired, changed, read / accessed, moved, used, across any part of the enterprise.
-Metadata gives the context to the data’s content.
+Metadata management framework is essential as metadata is generated whenever data is created, acquired, changed, read/accessed, moved, and used across any part of the enterprise.
+Metadata provides context to the data’s content.

 Metadata Management is the set of processes that ensure proper creation, storage, integration, and control to support associated usage of metadata.